PelionIoT/virtual-demo-for-pelion/README.md

 	* Firmware update added including delta update generation
 	* Multi-sensor type support.
 Inclusion of an option to build a counter-type device with the same functionality as mbed cloud client example

-## Quick start:
+## Quickstart:
 The virtual demo can be run using a docker container without any code changes.
 You can run the environment locally on your machine or you can use our walkthrough on [Katakoda](https://www.katacoda.com/cvasilak/scenarios/pelion-device-simulator).

 If you're running the demo locally then docker needs to be installed on your host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
-A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run and instance on your machine
+A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run an instance on your machine

 1. Generate an Access key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
 You'll find the Access keys in the Access Management section.